arthur-ehrle/Prometheus-PCA-course/README.md

 For the pull approach, the monitoring targets will not send anything to the monitoring server.
 The server will “ask” the targets for the metrics.
-For example Prometheus as a pull approach and is requesting the targets with http.
+For example Prometheus has a pull approach and is requesting the targets with http.

 ### Push

-The pull approcah consists of making the target sending their metrics to the monitoring server.
-In the Prometheus case, if a target doesn’t support pull but only push, we can use the “pushgateway” as an intermediate.
+The pull approach consists of making the target send their metrics to the monitoring server.
+In the Prometheus case, if a target doesn’t support pull but only push, we can use the “push gateway” as an intermediate.

 ## Service Discovery

-In the Prometheus architecture, service discovery (SD) consists as a best practice to improve the scalability/maintainability of the infrastructure.
-Define your jobs in the prometheus config file and your instances list for SD in exeternal files.
-The advantages of defining instances in a separate file is that you can add once while prometheus is running without the need of reload the config file.
+In the Prometheus architecture, service discovery (SD) consists of a best practice to improve the scalability/maintainability of the infrastructure.
+Define your jobs in the Prometheus config file and your instances list for SD in external files.
+The advantage of defining instances in a separate file is that you can add once while Prometheus is running without the need to reload the config file.

 ## Basics of SLOs, SLAs, and SLIs